How to enable HTTP/2 support in Apache

 Depending on the server operating system, you may be able to download the compiled latest version.

 Ubuntu / Debain

-apt-get apt-get install software-properties-common python-software-properties add-apt-repository ppa:ondrej/apache2 apt-get updateThis will install some utilities (if not installed already) that helps us add an external PPA.
+apt-get install software-properties-common python-software-properties add-apt-repository ppa:ondrej/apache2 apt-get updateThis will install some utilities (if not installed already) that help us add external PPAs.
 Secondly, we add the ondrej/apache2 PPA which contains the latest Apache2 builds.
-Third, we updates your systems package informaion.
+Third, we update your systems package information.

 apt-get install apache2 apachectl -vThis is to upgrade your existing Apache2 version to the latest version.
-After updating, the
+After upgrading, the

 apachectl -vcommand will reveal your upgraded Apache version.
 This will be